codejitsu/tasks/README.md

       NotifyMessageOk
 ```

-You can chain tasks with for comprehension:
+You can chain tasks with for comprehension like:

 ```scala
   val deployTomcats = for {